runt1me/LennyC2/README.md

 <img width="829" height="477" alt="lenny-the-mascot" src="https://github.com/user-attachments/assets/49b0f13b-96bc-4095-8517-3079c2ea5ecc" />

 Simple C2 framework written in Python.
 No crazy evasion or wacky and 1337 hacker features.
-Just basic python, with the ability to run commands and make API calls.
+Just a basic script with the ability to run commands and make API calls.

 Currently, all command-and-control is done in Discord.
 Other [LOTS](https://lots-project.com/) C2 sites may be added in the future.
 Ping me if you are interested in a particular C2 idea.